Sick leave in the United States: Arkansas

 Arkansas does not require paid sick leave and preempts local governments from requiring it.

 California

 All employees are entitled to earn one hour of paid sick leave every 30 hours after working 30 days.
-Employees can earn up to 48 hours a year, but companies can limit the amount one can use to 24.
+Employees can earn up to 48 hours a year, but companies can limit the amount one can use to 40.
 Unused hours are carried over.
 Companies are only required to allow employees to use their time off after being employed for 90 days.
-San Francisco, Oakland, Long Beach, San Diego, Emeryville, Santa Monica, Los Angeles, and Berkley have more expansive requirements.
+San Francisco, Oakland, Long Beach, San Diego, Emeryville, Santa Monica, Los Angeles, and Berkeley have more expansive requirements.

 Colorado

 All employees earn one hour of paid sick leave for every 30 hours worked and can accrue and use up to 48 a year, with unused hours being carried over.
 If a public health emergency is declared, full-time workers are allowed an additional 80 hours off, while part-time workers are allowed an additional number of days equal to their average days worked a week or schedules to work in 14 days.